brucou/vue-state-driven/README.md

 - we use dependency injection to pass the modules responsible for effects to the `<Machine />` component

 # API
-## ` makeVueStateMachine({name, props, fsm, eventHandler, preprocessor, commandHandlers, effectHandlers, options, renderWith, Vue })`
+## ` makeVueStateMachine({name, renderWith, props, fsm, eventHandler, preprocessor, commandHandlers, effectHandlers, options, Vue })`

 ### Description
-**TODO** I am here

-We expose a `makeVueStateMachine` Vue component factory which will hold the state machine and implement its behaviour using Vue's API.
-The `Machine` component behaviour is specified by its props.
-Those props reflect : the underlying machine, pre-processing of interfaced system's raw events, a set of functions executing machine commands and effects on the interfaced systems.
-The DOM rendering command handler is imposed by the `<Machine />` component but can be customized via `effectHandlers[COMMAND_RENDER]` (see example).
+We expose a `makeVueStateMachine` Vue component factory which will return  Vue component which implements the user interface specified by the parameters the factory receives.
+The parameters are as follows:

+- `name`: the name for the Vue component to be created
+- `props`: the *props* that the `renderWith` component accepts
+- `renderWith`: the Vue component which will be used to render the user interface
+  - Note that the `renderWith` must declare the same `props`, plus a `next` *prop* as `props`
+  - `next` is a subject which is injected and connects to the preprocessor
+- `fsm`: the state machine which specifies the user interface behaviour
+- `eventHandler`: as of now `eventHandler.subjectFactory` is a factory with no parameters which returns a subject, i.e. an object which implements the observer and observable interface.
+That subject is used by the machine to received inputs/events from the interfaced systems.
+- `preprocessor`: the preprocessor translates events into machine inputs
+- `commandHandlers`: specifies how to handle commands issued by the state machine
+- `effectHandlers`: specifies how to perform effects.
+The `` object is passed to all command handlers so they may delegate the execution of effects.
+This in turn allows for easy mocking and testing.
+- `options`: miscellaneous customizing options (such as debug, initial event).
+- `Vue`: `Vue` object to be injected into the Vue component factory

-Our `Machine` component expects some props but does not expect children components.
+The created `Vue` component expects some props but does not expect children components.

 ### Example
 To showcase usage of our react component with our machine library, we will implement an [image